designerkamal/obopay.github.io/obopay-payment-sdk-web.md

                               30 minutes validity window.
     2) SDK_AUTH_INVALID     : Auth key that you are using is invalid.
     3) INVALID_INIT_PARAMS  : Initialization params are not valid.
+    4) USER_NOT_ACTIVATED   : User is not activated on the platform being used.
+Perform either registration or login.

 If your web portal has multiple pages, you may acquire the authKey once and store it in 'localStorage' along with expiry timestamp.
 You should reacquire access token in the event of expiry.
 Also, if you have user re-login / logout, you should again refresh the token.